ernst-schwaiger/Peer/README.md

 ## ToDos

-* Filter out unknown remote IP/Port Numbers
 * Error Injection
 * Command Interface/Named Pipe
+* RFC 1071 CRC Implementation

 * Send an ACK back to sending node instead of the same Data
-* RFC 1071 CRC Implementation
-* Add sanitizers to debug build
-* Add stricter warnings to debug and release builds
 * Check if we lose incoming Udp Packets due to async Rx processing

 ## Open for Clarification